Ultrasound Signal Processing: From Models to Deep Learning: Model-based US signal processing

 \subsection{Sparse coding}

-Chernyakova \textit{et al.} propose to formulate the beamforming process as a line-by-line recovery of backscatter intensities from (potentially undersampled) Fourier coefficients \citep{Chernyakova2014}.
-Denoting the axial fast-time intensities by $\mathbf{x}\in R^{N}$, and the noisy measured DFT coefficients of a scanline by $\tilde{\mathbf{y}}\in R^{M}$, with $M\leq N$, we can formulate the following linear measurement model:
+Chernyakova \textit{et al.} propose to formulate the beamforming process as a line-by-line recovery of back-scatter intensities from (potentially under-sampled) Fourier coefficients \citep{Chernyakova2014}.
+Denoting the axial fast-time intensities by $\mathbf{x}\in R^{N}$, and the noisy measured DFT coefficients of a scan line by $\tilde{\mathbf{y}}\in R^{M}$, with $M\leq N$, we can formulate the following linear measurement model:

 where $\mathbf{F}_u$ is an $M\times N$ (partial) DFT matrix, $\mathbf{H}$ a diagonal $M\times M$ matrix representing the DFT coefficients of the transmit pulse, and $\mathbf{n}$ is a white Gaussian noise vector.
 Recovery of $\mathbf{x}$ under a Laplace prior distribution (i.e. assuming it is sparse) can again be posed as a MAP estimation problem: